apache/nuttx/configs/sama5d3x-ek/README.txt

         OHCI and this sequence continues forever.
       2013-8-28: EHCI is partially functional.
 It is able to mount a high- speed USB FLASH drive using the Mass Storage Class (MSC) interface.

+      2013-8-31: Added description to add UDPHS high-speed USB device support.
+That function is still, however, a long way from being functional.

   ostest:
     This configuration directory, performs a simple OS test using